Lecrapouille/OpenGLCppWrapper/README.md

 * Make some security checks like detecting uninitilized VBOs, textures or VBO mismatch number of elements.
 * (work in progress) TrueType fonts.
 * to use Matrix and Vector classes (like glm library).
-* to create movable objects allowing to combine transformations like rotation, translation, projection on a model.
+* to create transformable objects allowing to combine transformations like rotation, translation, projection on a model.
 * to create a 'scene graph' of objects: a graph where nodes contain a transformation matrix relative to the current node and its parent.
 Note that the matrix is mandatory for each node of the scene graph while the 3d model is optional: this allows us to add invisible transformations.
 * to wrap the initialization of [Dear ImGui](https://github.com/ocornut/imgui) an API for developing GUI in immediate mode (using just if then else instead of callbacks/signal-slot/observers methods like done with GTK+ or Qt).
 * to wrap OpenGL window and offers to the user the init, run-time phase and callbacks like keyboard and windows resizing.